IanConery/looseCode/STYLE-GUIDE.md

 * Some people choose to use capitalization of the first letter in their variable names to indicate that they contain a [class][].
 This capitalized variable might contain a function, a prototype, or some other construct that acts as a representative for the whole class.
 * Optionally, some people use a capital letter only on functions that are written to be run with the keyword `new`.
 * In JavaScript the above two items are usually the same.
-But, I prefer to use psuedo-classical instantiation.
+But, that's becasuse I prefer to use psuedo-classical instantiation.
-* Do not use all-caps for any variables.
+* Please do not use all-caps for any variables.

 ### Minutia